jenkinsci/tm4j-automation-plugin/README.md

 # TM4J Jenkins Plugin

-A plugin for Jenkins built for integrating automated tests with [Test Management for Jira Server](https://marketplace.atlassian.com/apps/1213259/test-management-for-jira?hosting=server&tab=overview) and [Test Management for Jira Cloud](https://marketplace.atlassian.com/apps/1213259/tm4j-test-management-for-jira?tab=overview&hosting=cloud) (TM4J).
+A plugin for Jenkins built for integrating automated tests with Test Management for Jira (TM4J).
+Compatible with both Jira Server and Jira Cloud.
+For more information, please check [TM4J Server](https://marketplace.atlassian.com/apps/1213259/test-management-for-jira?hosting=server&tab=overview) and [TM4J Cloud](https://marketplace.atlassian.com/apps/1213259/tm4j-test-management-for-jira?tab=overview&hosting=cloud).

 The plugin introduces two new configuration steps for Jenkins jobs:
 1) A build step to import Gherkin feature files (BDD) from TM4J (currently available only for Test Management for Jira Server)